 In addition to educational needs, program requirements, and student preferences, there are several external variables that may impact field placement options.
 For example, geographic location is a central variable in the availability of field placements.
-Students should expect to complete their field placements in a location that is within no more than a 60-mile radius of Westfield State University in Westfield OR within no more than a 30-mile radius of Westfield State University in Worcester.
-It is crucial that students understand this does not mean that the Field Education Program can develop a placement in every location that is within a 60-mile radius.
-The social work program has affiliation agreements with over two hundred field placement sites within these geographic areas and continues to develop additional sites each year.
-While some students complete placements within a short distance from their home, other students will need to commute to access specific kinds of settings that are not available closer to their home.
-The necessity of longer commute distance may particularly be true if a student lives close to the edge of the 30 or 60 mile radius of a WSU location.
+For the 2021-2022 academic year, students should expect to complete their field placements in a location that is within a 60-mile radius of Westfield State University in Westfield OR within no more than a 30-mile radius of Westfield State University in Worcester.
+For the 2022-2023 academic year students in the Westfield Campus Onground Program should continue to expect their field placements to be within a 60-mile radius of the WSU Campus, while students enrolled in the Online Hybrid Program should expect to complete field placements within Massachusetts.
+It is crucial that students understand this does not mean that the Field Education Program can develop a placement in every location that is within a 60-mile radius of WSU or every location within Massachusetts.
+Students need to be prepared to travel as it may be expected multiple days per week to complete their field placements.
+While some students complete placements within a short distance from their home, other students will need to commute to access specific kinds of settings that are not available closer to their home or WSU.